 - Audit and update risk management policies and procedures

-- Formulate an employee sanction policy following HIPAA breaches and ensure it is sent to all staff
+- Formulate an employee sanction policy following HIPAA breaches and ensure it is communicated to all staff

 - Ensure login credentials and data access are logged and access logs are checked often; any irregularities found must be examined promptly

-It may not be possible to eliminate the risk of unauthorized employee access; but the danger can be reduced and provided data privacy and security rules are followed it is possible to restrict any damage caused and avoid a potential HIPAA violation penalty.
+It may not be possible to eliminate the risk of unauthorized employee PHI access; but the risk can be reduced to a reasonable and low level and any potential harm can be kept to a minimum.